 One of the most affecting aspects of Send For Me is the depiction of mother-daughter relationships, in all their tumult and intimacy.
 Even when Klara’s relentless efficiency leads her to “become intolerant of her own daughter” because of Annelise’s dreaminess, their bond is able to withstand these fraught years.
 A young mother herself, Annelise is consumed with despair when she must leave her mother to go to America.
 As “refugees from an ancient sorrow,” Clare and Ruth cling to each other, as though to make up for what Klara and Annelise could never have, to the point where Clare won’t let herself leave the city of her birth to embark on a true adult life.

 Send For Me is a testament to the intensity of motherhood, heightened in the context of intergenerational grief.
 For anyone who shares a close connection with or has lost one’s mother, this book will invoke an especially heart-rending reaction.
 Send For Me is a novel about how the past lives in the way relationships are formed, patterns are repeated or broken, and names are passed down.

-Ariella Carmell is the Jewish Book Council’s summer Editorial Fellow.
+Ariella Carmell is a Brooklyn-based writer of plays and prose.
 She graduated from the University of Chicago, where she studied literature and philosophy.
-Her writings have appeared in Alma, The Sierra Nevada Review, The Brooklyn Review, and several other publications.
+Her work has appeared in Alma, the Sierra Nevada Review, the Brooklyn review, and elsewhere.